nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 }                                          // v
 ```

-At first glance, this code appears quite similar the code we saw
+At first glance, this code appears quite similar to the code we saw
 before, and indeed, just as before, it will not compile.
 In fact,
 the lifetimes at play are quite different.
 The reason is that, in the
 `Some` branch, the value is being **returned out** to the caller.